sourcegraph/handbook/content/departments/engineering/dev/tools/grpc_cs_enablement.md

 Starting in Sourcegraph `5.2.X` , we are switching to use gRPC for Sourcegraph’s **_internal communication (service to service only)_** by default.

+In layman's terms: instead of JSON being sent via HTTP between `repo-updater` and `gitserver`, both services now use gRPC to talk to each other.

 See the table below for more of the rollout details:

 ### Rollout timeline